Bazooh/mas-project/readme.md

 ## How to use
 TODO : installations
-To run and see the game, run 'solara run server.py".
+To run and see the game, run `solara run server.py`.
 The tunable parameters then appear on the visualisation : change the cursors, then reset.

 ## Project structure
 TODO : que font les scripts